Phase diagram of a distorted kagome antiferromagnet and application to Y-kapellasite

-We perform a Monte Carlo analysis using the Metropolis algorithm with over-relaxation protocol for better thermal convergence~\cite{creutz87,kanki05,zhitomirksy08,pixley08}.
-For the investigations of the {\SX} structure, the system that we simulate is a cluster of $N=7803$ spins with periodic boundary conditions (\textit{type-II} cluster with $L=17$, cfr.
-Appendix~\ref{sec:app-finite}).
+{\bf Classical Monte Carlo simulations.} We perform a Monte Carlo analysis using the Metropolis algorithm with over-relaxation protocol for better thermal convergence~\cite{creutz87,kanki05,zhitomirksy08,pixley08}.
+For the investigations of the {\SX} structure, the system that we simulate is a cluster of $N=7803$ spins with periodic boundary conditions (type-II cluster with $L=17$ (Supplementary Fig. 1).
 It is seeded at $T_0=2 \, J_{\text{max}}$ with random spins and cooled down via $T=T_0e^{-\gamma n}$ where $n=0,\,1,\,2,\,\dots$ is the number of Metropolis steps.
 During each step, every spin is updated once on average by a new random spin.
 The update takes place either with certainty if the acquired energy $\Delta E \leq 0$ or with a probability $p=e^{-\Delta E/T}$.
 For the different coupling regimes, we set $\gamma=0.001$ and cooled $100$ ($10$) random systems down to $T=0.1 \, J_{\text{max}}$ ($T=0.001 \, J_{\text{max}}$), where ${J_{\text{max}}=\max(J_{\varhexagon},J,J')}$.
-For the investigation of the classical phase diagram we restrict ourselves to \textit{type-II} clusters with $L=5$ ($N=675$ spins), for a numerical speedup.
+For the investigation of the classical phase diagram we restrict ourselves to type-II clusters with $L=5$ ($N=675$ spins), for a numerical speedup.